Nepal Temples – The list of famous Hindu sites of Nepal

 Jwala Mai Temple:

 Julia Mai Temple consists of a continuously burning holy flame.
 This flame is generated from a rock inside the Dhola Mebar Gompa.
-This place is just five minutes from walking distance and in the southern part of the temple side.
+This place is just five minutes from walking distance and on the southern side of the Temple.

 Pharma Lha Khang Gompa: